OpenModelica/OpenModelicaDockerImages/README.md

-Dockerfiles for the OpenModelica version of the branch name
+Dockerfiles for the OpenModelica version of the branch name.